manicmonkey/licensing/Licensing/src/main/resources/readme.txt

 Need to flesh out tests...

-End-to-end integration tests with Selenium for UI / whole stack Functional tests with ScalaTest for services Integration tests with JUnit for daos (model mapped correctly etc) Unit tests with ScalaCheck for model
+End-to-end integration tests with Selenium for UI / whole stack (ScalaTest can drive) Functional tests with ScalaTest for services Integration tests with JUnit for daos (model mapped correctly etc) Unit tests with ScalaCheck for model